• Skip to primary navigation

 bowl of penne pasta topped with a meat stew speckled with bell peppers

-It freezes so well that I make double quantities: freeze half so that it's so easy to whip up a home-cooked weekday dinner and everyone will think you've been busy in the kitchen.
-That way you can make time to bake!
+The Bonus?
+It freezes so well that I make double quantities: freeze half or freeze in small batches so that it's so easy to whip up a home-cooked weekday dinner.
+Just reheat on the stove, serve with pasta and add some fresh herbs before serving.

 vibrant red tomato bubbling sauce with veal and vegetables in a crock pot